An anti-tobacco hero’s complicated legacy

 That changed with the arrival of the e-cigarette.

 Glantz plays a cameo role in the origin story of vaping.
-To develop the device that became JUUL, the leading e-cigarette brand in the US, two Stanford graduate students dug deep into UCSF’s tobacco industry archives, studying earlier efforts by tobacco companies R.J.
+To develop the device that became Juul, the leading e-cigarette brand in the US, two Stanford graduate students dug deep into UCSF’s tobacco industry archives, studying earlier efforts by tobacco companies R.J.
 Reynolds and Philip Morris to design electronic cigarettes.
 The students approached Glantz, seeking his support for what they pitched as a tobacco cessation tool.
 He declined, warning that vaping would appeal to kids.

 On that point, he was right.
-By 2018, after JUUL blitzed young people with marketing on Instagram, in magazines, and on billboards, one in five high school students had used e-cigarettes.
+By 2018, after Juul blitzed young people with marketing on Instagram, in magazines, and on billboards, one in five high school students had used e-cigarettes.
 The US Surgeon General at the time decried what he called an “epidemic of youth e-cigarette use.”
 Then again, fewer young people than ever were smoking cigarettes.
 Some experts described vaping as a disruptive technology that was helping to drive smoking’s long-term decline.

 The debate that ensued polarized the tobacco science community.
 In a commentary in Nicotine and Tobacco Research, nine early-career researchers led by Dana Mowls Carroll of the University of Minnesota expressed concern that “the continued promotion of select, polarized stances on e-cigarettes will threaten the integrity of research.”
 In a speech at a 2020 conference on e-cigarettes and public health, Steven Schroeder, the former president of the Robert Wood Johnson Foundation and a professor of medicine at UCSF, accused researchers on both sides of engaging in “strident discourse” and “troublesome activities.”
 He reserved his sharpest criticisms for the opponents of e-cigarettes.
 “In their anti-vaping advocacy, some have gone beyond the science, stretched the results, cherry picked the analyses, and skated around standard methodological practices,” Schroeder said.